mirceac72/rxjs-examples/docs/index.md

 # RxJS Usage Patterns

 The repository contains a set of RxJS usage patterns which, if not well understood, can make a programmer to spend a couple of hours debugging.
+[How to run]({{ site.baseurl }}{% link how-to-run.md %})

 ## Is it first or last?